AllenJFuller/facepalm-guru/README.md

 facepalm-guru
 =============

-Playing with dynamically resizing image
+Playing with dynamically resizing image in HTML